miguelzacca/old-google-phishing/README.md

 # Google Phishing

 One of my old phishing projects.
+Tested on Linux only.

 ## Install